Why Your AI "Fine-Tuning" Budget Is a Total Waste of Capital in 2026

 Inference is the New Hosting.

-If a 100-prompt evaluation chain sounds expensive (or slow) to you, you aren't being optimistic enough about the trajectory of inference.
+If a 12-prompt evaluation chain sounds expensive to you, you aren't being optimistic enough about the trajectory of inference.
 We are seeing a race to the bottom in compute costs.
 Fine-tuning a small model to perform a single evaluation task is an inefficient use of human time when medium-sized general models already perform that task better and cheaper.
-While combining medium and large models is a "useful trick" for the present, your long-term strategy must assume that the cost of inference will eventually reach near zero, becoming as trivial as the cost of basic web hosting.
+While combining medium and large models is a "useful trick" for the present, your long-term strategy must assume that the cost of inference will eventually reach near zero—becoming as trivial as the cost of basic web hosting.

 Missing the Trees for the Forest

-The industry is currently obsessed with "Bigger Tech."
+The industry is currently obsessed with "Bigger Tech" like new MCP servers and massive fine-tuning clusters.
 In this rush for infrastructure, we are ignoring the most sophisticated tool already in our hands: The Prompt.

 Prompt engineering isn't a "temporary hack" or a vibes-based workaround; it is the new software engineering.
-We currently lack the tooling for sophisticated prompt orchestration because the collective ego of the industry is still looking for a "bigger" technology to solve all of our problems.
-The real "Wow" moment of 2025 is that models, in racing to the finish line, became commodities.
-Open-source commodities, at that!
+We currently lack the tooling for sophisticated prompt orchestration because the collective ego of the industry is still looking for a "bigger" technology to solve architectural problems.
+The real "Wow" moment of 2025 isn't that models got bigger; it’s that they became commodities.
 In many ways, the models are now interchangeable.
 While we still argue over which frontier model is "best" today, those marginal differences will effectively vanish by the end of 2026.
 At that point, the model will be a baseline utility, the "electricity" in the walls, while prompt orchestration will still be the emerging frontier where all the actual innovation happens.